-The organization of Shuar Artuam People (PSHA) is a representative of certain local communities.
+PSHA is a representative of certain local communities.
 While PSHA has voiced complaints regarding Solaris, such complaints have been made without consulting the communities of Warints and Yawi, without consideration of these communities' rights to self-determination and without consideration of these communities' voluntary choice to work with Solaris.
 Regardless, PSHA's complaints have the potential to harm Solaris' reputation and, any growth in the influence of PSHA could have the potential to have a material adverse effect on Solaris and its operations.
+In March 2025 the Company has formed an inter-institutional working group with the PSHA, ratified through the signing of a Letter of Intent.